parnthana/plants-vs-zombies/README.md

 ## How to Play
 ### Executing JAR file.
+  1. Make sure you have downloaded lastest version of [Java](oracle.com/java/technologies/downloads/) and [JavaFX](https://gluonhq.com/products/javafx/).
-  1. Clone this repository using `git clone https://github.com/parntt/prog-meth-project.git`
+  2. Clone this repository using `git clone https://github.com/parntt/prog-meth-project.git`
-  2. `cd` into the directory.
+  3. `cd` into the directory.
-  3. Use the command `java -jar --module-path "path_to_fx/lib" --add-modules javafx.controls,javafx.media,javafx.fxml`
+  4. Use the command `java -jar --module-path "path_to_fx/lib" --add-modules javafx.controls,javafx.media,javafx.fxml`
-  4. Have Fun :D
+  5. Have Fun :D

 ## Related content Topics